parmendra05/Spring-Boot-CRUD-with-JSP-and-Bootstrap/README.md

 # Spring-Boot-CRUD-with-JSP-and-Bootstrap
-An application for CRUD operation with students data
+An application for CRUD operation with MySql Database